Accenture/kx.as.code/docs/Development/Adding-a-Solution.md

 Notice in `metadata.json` the set environment variable `imageTag`, and how it is referenced in `values_template.yaml` as `{{imageTag}}`.
 The KX.AS.CODE framework will automatically substitute the placeholder in `values_template.yaml` with the variable in `metadata.json`.

+!!! info
+    For a full description on the configurable options in `metadata.json`, visit the [Solution Metadata](../../Development/Solution-Metadata/) page.

 ![](../assets/images/add_application_workflow11.png){: .zoom}
 ![](../assets/images/add_application_workflow16.png){: .zoom}